Young Kim: Tenure

 On January 3, 2021, Kim was sworn in to the 117th United States Congress.

-On January 6, 2021, Kim voted to certify Joe Biden's Electoral College victory, declining to support Republican-led efforts to contest the results.
+On January 6, 2021, Kim voted to certify Joe Biden's Electoral College victory, declining to support Trump-led efforts to contest the results.

 On January 13, 2021, Kim voted against the second impeachment of Donald Trump.
 She said she supported censuring Trump but not impeaching him.

 On February 4, 2021, Kim joined 10 other Republican House members voting with all voting Democrats to strip Marjorie Taylor Greene of her Education and Labor Committee and Budget Committee assignments in response to controversial political statements she had made.

 On February 25, 2021, Kim voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to explicitly include new protections.
-In a subsequent statement, Kim stated that she believed that all people should be treated with respect and given equal opportunities, but justified her vote on the grounds that the bill "undermines Americans’ religious freedoms, limits protections for people of faith and opens the door to ending the decades-long bipartisan Hyde Amendment."
+In a subsequent statement, Kim stated that she believed that all people should be treated with respect and given equal opportunities, but justified her vote on the grounds that the bill "undermines Americans' religious freedoms, limits protections for people of faith and opens the door to ending the decades-long bipartisan Hyde Amendment."

 On February 27, 2021, Kim joined all Republicans to vote against the American Rescue Plan Act of 2021, a $1.9 trillion COVID-19 relief bill, citing lack of bipartisanship and criticizing the bill for only having 9% of the funding directly going toward combating COVID-19, with most of the aid not spent until 2022.

-Kim is rated among the most centrist of Republican representatives by Govtrack, based on patterns of sponsorship and co-sponsorship of legislation with Democrats.
-She voted opposite to the majority of the Republican caucus on several key votes, among them the reauthorization of the Violence Against Women Act and a bill to delay spending cuts in Medicare and other services.
-Kim voted with the majority of the Republican caucus 96% of the time.
+On May 22, 2025, Kim voted for the Republican One Big Beautiful Bill Act.

-As of January 2023, Kim had voted in line with President Joe Biden's stated position 31.0% of the time.
+On June 10, 2025, Kim introduced a resolution condemning the LA protests of June 2025.
+The resolution was passed by the U.S. House later that month.